MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/charts-in-adaptive-cards.md

 # Charts in Adaptive Cards

 You can visually represent data through charts in Adaptive Cards.
+You can use charts for performance dashboards, budget allocations, project management, customer insights, and more.

 ## Donut Chart

 You can use the `Chart.Donut` element to add a donut chart in an Adaptive Card.
-You can use donut charts to represent market share, budget allocation, or sales distribution figures.

 # [Card](#tab/card1)